Student Experience Grants

-Yi He received funding to attend three Rare Book School courses this summer about Early Modern and American books.
-The RBS experience has furthered her professional development in areas of archives, book collecting, book selling, and special collections librarianship and curation.
-The courses have increased her knowledge about organizing archives of collections across a wide time range and allowed her to make a great number of professional connections.
-Through the RBS experience, Yi has conducted information interviews with a range of professionals, including in book cataloguing, special collections at the Folger, and more.
+Yi He received funding to attend three Rare Book School courses about Early Modern and American books.
+The RBS experience furthered her professional development in areas of archives, book collecting, book selling, and special collections librarianship and curation.
+The courses increased her knowledge about organizing archives of collections across a wide time range and allowed her to make a great number of professional connections.
+Through the RBS experience, Yi conducted information interviews with a range of professionals, including in book cataloguing, special collections at the Folger, and more.

 Houman Oliaei, Anthropology (2020)

 Houman Kooraei-Oliaei, of the Anthropology department, received funding to take part in a course in geospatial data management, offered by Esri Academy, the training wing of the Environmental Systems Research Institute.
 After completing the course, he took an ArcGIS certification exam, necessary for him to demonstrate proficiency in the widely-used geographic information system, a tool with a large number of applications both in and out of academia.

 Betül Özturan received funding to support her participation in the “Machine Learning: Applications in Social Science Research” course provided by the Inter-university Consortium for Political and Social Research (ICPSR).
 Betül learned the mechanics, techniques, and methodologies of machine learning and its application in social science research.